Makko.ai Glossary

 Style Consistency

-Keeping a unified visual language across assets.
+Keeping a unified visual language across all assets in a project.

 Consistent AI Art Style